cjwilson2020/WDYWW/README.md

 After sign-up, a corresponding User object will be added to firebase and the user will be directed to the User Home where they can select what they'd like to do

-For iteration 1, we have implemented the following functionality:
+For iteration 1 and 2, we have implemented the following functionality:

 1) Watch Now